mvolkmann/blog/src/dart.md

 ## Access Specifiers

-Dart does not support keywords to indicate access levels of things like classes, functions, and variables.
+Dart does not support keywords to indicate access levels of things like functions, classes, fields, and methods.
-Instead it relies on the convention of prefixing names with an underscore to indicate that they should be treated as private.
+Instead add an underscore prefix to a name to indicate that it is private.
+This is enforced at the library level.
+Private names in a library are not accessible outside the library.
+A compiler error is generated if such access is attempted.
+However, private names within an application or library are still accessible by code in the same application or library.

 ## Constructors